-The share capital of the Issuer now consists of 416,694,558 ordinary shares with no nominal value.
+The share capital of the Issuer now consists of 417,169,414 ordinary shares with no nominal value.
 All ordinary shares carry voting rights and each share represents one vote.
 The shares are listed on Euronext Brussels.

-Recent capital increase: In December 2020, the Issuer increased its capital by issuing 299,916 new shares following the capital increase reserved for staff.
+Recent capital increase: In December 2022, the Issuer increased its capital by issuing 285,822 new shares following the capital increase reserved for staff.

-Authorisation to increase capital: On 4 October 2018, the General Meeting authorised the Board of Directors to increase, in one or more steps, the share capital, including by issuing subordinated or unsubordinated convertible bonds or subscription rights, whether or not linked to subordinated or unsubordinated bonds, that could lead to increases in capital.
+Authorisation to increase capital: the General Meeting authorised the Board of Directors to increase, in one or more steps, the share capital, including by issuing subordinated or unsubordinated convertible bonds or subscription rights, whether or not linked to subordinated or unsubordinated bonds, that could lead to increases in capital.
 This authorisation is valid until 23 October 2023 and may be renewed.
 The authorisation has been granted (i) for an amount of EUR 291,000,000, whereby the Board of Directors is entitled - in the Issuer's interest - to restrict or suspend the preferential subscription rights of existing shareholders and (ii) for an amount of EUR 409,000,000, without the Board of Directors having the power to restrict or suspend the preferential subscription rights.
-Consequently, when taking into account the accounting par value of a share in the Issuer at the end of December 2020 (EUR 3.51) and the issuance of 299,916 shares in December 2020, the Board of Directors of the Issuer is authorised to issue up to a maximum of 198,933,208 new shares of which up to 82,108,991 shares can be issued with the possibility for the Board of Directors to restrict or suspend the preferential subscription rights of the existing shareholders.
+Consequently, when taking into account the accounting par value of a share in the Issuer at the end of December 2022 (EUR 3.51) and the issuance of shares related to the past capital increases reserved for staff, the Board of Directors of the Issuer is authorised to still issue up to a maximum of 198 158 352 new shares of which up to 81 634 135 shares can be issued with the possibility for the Board of Directors to restrict or suspend the preferential subscription rights of the existing shareholders.

-Additional Tier 1 capital instruments: as at 31 December 2020, the Issuer's total equity also included additional Tier-1 (AT1) instruments for a total consideration of EUR 1.5 billion.
+Additional Tier 1 capital instruments: as at 31 December 2022, the Issuer's total equity also included additional Tier-1 (AT1) instruments for a total consideration of EUR 1.5 billion.

-Dividends:
+Dividends